Robert Smith is a correspondent for NPR's Planet Money where he reports on how the global economy is affecting our lives.

 In April 2009, McCarthy moved to Islamabad to open NPR's first permanent bureau in Pakistan.
 Before moving to Islamabad, McCarthy was NPR's South America correspondent based in Rio de Janeiro, Brazil.
 McCarthy covered the Middle East for NPR from 2002 to 2005, when she was dispatched to report on the Israeli incursion into the West Bank.

-After a stint on Capitol Hill, NPR National Correspondent Debbie Elliott is back covering the news in her native South.
+After a stint on Capitol Hill, NPR National Correspondent Debbie Elliott is back covering her native South.